inomie/ChatApp/README.md

 # Chat application
 ## Description
-A small project where I made a chat application to practice my skills in Java for applications.
+A small project where I made a chat application to practicing my skills in Java for applications.

 The application is done in android studio with Java.